-Box Office, VIP Box Seats, and Tiki Hut Tables Enjoy the shows watching from your exclusive and private VIP box or a Tiki Hut table.
-For reservations and information call Annette Goyette at 561-784-1120.
-International Club Our unique and private club for the discerning Patron - have your exclusive table for the Winter Equestrian Festival with uninterrupted views over the International Arena.
-For further information please call Kathleen LaMour 561-784-1106.
-Wellington Club & The Gallery Enjoy fine dining while watching world class equestrian shows ideal for private parties and family celebrations.
+- Box Office, VIP Box Seats, and Tiki Hut TablesEnjoy the shows watching from your exclusive and private VIP box or a Tiki Hut table.
+For reservations and information call Annette Goyette at 561-784-1120. - International Club Our unique and private club for the discerning Patron have your exclusive table for the Winter Equestrian Festival with uninterrupted views over the International Arena.
+For further information please call Kathleen LaMour 561-784-1106. - Special Events Pavillion Have a special party, wedding, fundraiser at our Special Events Pavilion, while watching world class jumping under the stars.
+Contact our Special Events Coordinator Vaneli Bojkova at 561-784-1110. - Wellington Club & The Gallery Enjoy fine dining while watching world class equestrian shows ideal for private parties and family celebrations.
 For information call Vaneli Bojkova at 561-784-1110.
-INTERNATIONAL ARENA